arangodb/docs/3.6/programs-starter-options.md

 Example:

-To activate HTTP request logging at debug level for all coordinators, use a command like this.
+To activate HTTP request logging at debug level for all Coordinators, use a command like this.

 ```bash
 arangodb --coordinators.log.level=requests=debug